LloydTao/dev.to-posts/your-intro-to/stripe/your-intro-to-stripe.md

 Our tasks at hand are essentially:

-1. Create a Stripe account and grab your API key.
+1. Create a Stripe account, and grab your API keys.

 2. Install the Stripe API for the backend (Python: `$ pip install stripe`).